 LPS also offers lower-division courses in the history and philosophy of science that may be used to satisfy General Education requirements in categories II and IV.
 These courses are LPS 40 Scientific Inquiry and LPS 60 Making of Modern Science.

-LPS faculty regularly teach two Social Science Core courses for second-year students in the Campuswide Honors Program, called "Naturalized Epistemology" and "The Good Life".
+LPS faculty regularly teach several Social Science Core courses for second-year students in the Campuswide Honors Program.
 They also teach a number of Honors seminars, covering topics from the foundations of quantum physics to representations of time in physics, philosophy, fiction, and film.

 The Department of Physics offers a Bachelor's Degree in Physics with a Concentration in Philosophy of Physics.
 LPS faculty are responsible for several of the required courses in the concentration.
 The concentration is appropriate for physics students who are interested a more detailed account of our best physical theories.
 The requirements for the concentration are described in the UCI general catalogue.